 Here are a few of the responses I received:

 I wish this article could have a broader reach than just the SCM crowd here.
 Every automotive club, event organizer, sponsor and participant should read it and heed it.
 I haven’t participated in an event since before the pandemic but look forward to getting out there again.
 I for one would love to participate in an “automotive Chautauqua,” as opposed to a “let’s go to someone else’s town and raise hell” extravaganza.

 My favorite quote of this article, “If car owners wish to explore their car’s performance envelope, they belong on a race track, not on a public road.”
 This applies everywhere, always.
 I have done more than my share of spirited driving on public roads and sometimes as part of an organized group.
 I know my car’s and my own limits through autocross and track time and public highways or streets are not the place for such experimentation.
 To do so is simply irresponsible.
-Individuals who get injured by negligent or irresponsible drivers must ensure that their rights are protected and they may also hire a personal injury attorney to help them file a claim.
+According to personal injury experts, individuals who get injured by negligent or irresponsible drivers must ensure that their rights are protected.
+They may hire a personal injury attorney to help them file a claim.
 If your injury rendered you disabled for a while, you may speak with a social security disability lawyer to determine if you are eligible for disability benefits.

 I could go on and on…

 Thank you, Keith. — John Gillespie

 John, I believe there is a growing differentiation between the types of experiences long-distance tours offer.
 On the one side there is the “go like hell” group.
 On the other is the immersive cultural experience, where an appreciation of the vintage machines and conversations with other collectors take precedent.
 It’s your choice to make. — KM

 While there may be some comfort in pre-1975 vehicles being slower, they’re also infinitely less safe than modern cars, meaning smaller wrecks have bigger consequences.